bsoist/labs/html-7/README.md

 where `NAMEOFIMAGE` is the name of the file you uploaded.

 Refresh the page.
-If the image appears, raise your hand to show your teacher.
+If the image appears, click next

-### If your teacher approves, click next

 {% next %}